 Complete an extended written response in expository, persuasive or imaginative style.
-Your writing must draw from the selected text you have studied for this Context and explore the idea that 'shared experience does not mean that people see things the same way'.
+Your writing must draw from at least one selected text for this Context and explore the idea that 'shared experience does not mean that people see things the same way'.